Rula vs. Geode: Which is better for your needs?

 Modes of communication:

-• Rula: Secure video appointments via Zoom, in-person therapy, between-session messaging via patient portal
+• Rula: Live video appointments via Zoom, in-person therapy at provider-operated offices in all 50 states and D.C., between-session messaging via patient portal

-• Geode: In-person visits at physical locations, video visits, between-session messaging
+• Geode: In-person visits at physical locations, secure video visits, between-session messaging via patient portal

 Services offered: